 The Geek Forest – Brooklyn

-A relative newcomer to the city scene, Geek Forest has grown to two Brooklyn locations.
-Programs are offered after-school, during school breaks and specialty programming is offered for kids, teens, and even for the whole family to participate in together.
+A relative newcomer to the city's STEM scene, Geek Forest has grown to two Brooklyn locations.
+Programs are offered after-school and during school breaks, and specialty programming is offered for kids, teens, and even for the whole family to participate in together.

 Robofun – Upper West Side

 This all-ages (well, kids, anyway) location caters to children as young as preschool-aged with STEM-focused classes offered after-school and during school breaks.
 Kids will get hands-on experience in Lego robotics, stop-motion animation, and more.